10 Best Restaurants in Santa Fe Plaza

 The Hatch Green Chile Cheeseburger is the café’s most popular burger and can also be prepared with an Impossible™ patty.
 In fact, most dishes have vegetarian options.

-It’s one of the only restaurants on the plaza in Santa Fe that has a patio on the plaza.
+This is one of the only restaurants on the plaza in Santa Fe that has an outdoor patio right on the plaza.

 In addition to the downtown café, there is a second location called Plaza Café Southside on Zafarano Drive.